-In recent years the demand for one particular procedure has grown at an exceptionally fast rate, rising a shocking 26% between 2015 and 2016.
-That buttock enhancement procedure is the Brazilian butt lift, or BBL.
+In recent years the number of Brazilian butt lift (BBL) procedures performed in the United States has grown at an exceptionally fast rate, rising an impressive 26% between 2015 and 2016.

 Table of Contents

 - 10 Tips to Help You Prepare for a Brazilian Butt Lift

 - Brazilian Butt Lift Recovery: 12 Important Instructions